WojtekKamilowski/CI_PP5_HSBS/README.md

 ![SEO](docs/nofollow.png)

-To allow search engine bot crawling there is sitemap.xml included & robots.txt file to control search engine bot crawling. robots.txt dissallow to crawl /accounts/, /profile/, /cart/ & /checkout/ urls.
+To allow search engine bot crawling there is sitemap.xml included & robots.txt file to control search engine bot crawling. robots.txt disallow: /accounts/, /profile/, /cart/ & /checkout/ urls.
 As per <a href="https://tillison.co.uk/blog/robots-txt-for-ecommerce/#:~:text=Furthermore%2C%20eCommerce%20websites%20may%20have,helping%20to%20protect%20customer%20information.">Tillison Consulting</a> these are some of the most popular directives for eCommerce websites.
-These URLs may contain sensitive information that should not be publicly accessible.

 ## Validation